grassmunk/Chicago95/INSTALL.md

 The following steps will guide you through configuring the XFCE4 panelbar to resemble the taskbar seen in MS Windows 95.
 Some options seen in the following steps may not be present across all versions of the XFCE desktop environment and can vary between different Linux/Unix-like operating systems.

-*The following steps are written from the perspective of XUbuntu 18.04 and 19.04.*
+*The following steps are written from the perspective of XFCE4 Version 4.14.*

 <a name="horiz_panel"/>